 The $5.2 million project budget for Spruce/Fifth and Maple/Bolivar was approved by Bellaire City Council on February 18, 2019.

 The construction contract for Spruce and Fifth alone is $2.5 million, including $360K for the landscaping.
 Add at least half of the million dollars in engineering contracts (for Spruce/Fifth and Bolivar/Maple) and you’re at $3 million dollars, including ‘decorative’ lighting.
-The cost for that ‘decorative lighting’? $43,158.00 to Centerpoint Energy.
+The cost for that ‘decorative lighting’? $43,158.00 to Centerpoint Energy and another $40,000 for the installation.
 Signed off by Paul Hofmann, City Manager.

 The plan includes a ‘streetscape’ — 7-foot wide sidewalks, angled public parking, irrigation systems, landscaping, fancy lamp posts and trees, moving the utilities, etc. In commercial service areas along side and behind a large 2-1/2 story grocery store.
 Traveled daily by 18-wheelers and large delivery vehicles.

 This streetscape will:

 - Narrow commercial thoroughfares traveled every day by large delivery trucks and 18-wheelers, including all the H-E-B deliveries.

 - Obstruct private business parking lots by installing public parking.